Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital

 There are a range of common parasites which may cause inflammation of your dog's ears.
 The two most commonly encountered are ear mites (Otodectes), which infest the ear canals, and fleas (Ctenocephalides canis/felis), which irritate the pinnae or ear flaps.
-While ear mites are unlikely to cause any skin problems elsewhere, dogs with flea infestations will usually demonstrate more widespread itching, and potentially scaling and crusting of the skin along the back.
-Fleas will also be visible on a flea com or against light coloured hair coats.
+While ear mites are unlikely to cause any skin problems elsewhere, dogs with flea infestations will usually demonstrate more widespread itching and potentially scaling and crusting of the skin along the back.
+Fleas will also be visible on a flea comb or against light-coloured hair coats.

 Ear mite infestation may be diagnosed by your veterinarian on otoscopic examination of the ears.
-These parasites are tiny, and not usually visible to the naked eye.
-However, they cause an accumulation of characteristic dry, flakey wax in the dog's ears which may be obvious when you yourself examine them.
+These parasites are tiny, and they're not usually visible to the naked eye.
+However, they cause an accumulation of characteristic dry, flakey wax in the dog's ears, which may be obvious when you yourself examine them.

 Less commonly, pet dogs may be affected by sarcoptic mange.
 The early stages of the infestation may be most severe around the pinnae, although the problem very quickly spreads to the rest of the body, causing diffuse itching, hair loss, and scabbing.

-All of these infestations can potentially cause skin disease in pet owners, but are usually self-limiting in individuals in good health.
+All of these infestations can potentially cause skin disease in pet owners, but they are usually self-limiting in individuals in good health.

 2. Foreign Bodies in the Ear

 Occasionally, a foreign body such as a grass awn may become lodged in a dog's ear.
 The irritation this causes is usually severe and begins very suddenly.
 It is not uncommon for a dog with a foreign body to require sedation or anesthesia to allow a veterinarian to identify and remove the problem.
 Dogs with 'floppy' ears and those that run through thick undergrowth are most at risk of developing this problem.